-CREEC Youth group has had a very productive October.
-With new students finishing their community service hours, they have the knowledge to really make a difference.
+CREEC Youth Group had a very productive October.
+With new students finishing their initial community service hours, they now have the knowledge to really make a difference.
 The enthusiasm and energy is infectious as the students get more involved in caring for the plants.

-We weeded the many beautiful roses, Natives and heirlooms, for nearly 2 weeks!
-It was horribly pokey, especially so because blackberries came from under the tables to bramble.
-I told the new students that this was the hardest job we might ever do, if they could manage this task!
-They learned all of the weeds and many of the self-seeding Natives in weeding those pokey roses.
-They learned how to remove blackberries from a planting bed as well.
+We weeded the many beautiful roses, natives, and heirlooms for nearly two weeks!
+It was thorny work, especially because blackberries grew in under the tables.
+I told the new students that this was the hardest job we might ever do—and they managed the task!
+They learned about all the weeds and many of the self-seeding natives while weeding those thorny roses.
+They learned how to remove blackberries from a planting bed, as well.

-We potted most of the trees in 1 gallon pots to 5 gallon pots; they are labeled, mulched and watered under shade recovering from the move.
+We transplanted most of the trees in 1-gallon pots into 5-gallon pots; they are labeled, mulched, and watered under shade recovering from the move.

 We cleaned off the clone table.
 The many plants rooting on it were potted up.
-There were roses, many kinds of herbs, trees, grapes!
-We are filling it back up again, fast!
+There were roses, many kinds of herbs, trees, and even grapes!
+We are filling the table back up again, fast!

 Acorns of all kinds were collected and planted.
-The seed pots are put in a large 1/4 inch metal mesh cage so the squirrels and rats don't eat them.
-We also planted native cherries, maples, bays, toyons, walnuts and pine tree seeds.
+The seed pots are placed in a large 1/4-inch metal mesh cage so the squirrels and rats don't eat them.
+We also planted native cherries, maples, bays, toyons, walnuts, and pine tree seeds.
 It will be exciting to see what comes up!

-The youth group continues to just keep weeding.
-The roses were hard, but everyone knows what the weeds are now.
-Inside and outside the greenhouse our CREEC Youth are turning into compulsive weeders, I am very happy to report.
+The Youth Group continues to keep weeding.
+The roses were difficult, but everyone knows what the weeds are now.
+I am very happy to report that the CREEC Youth are turning into compulsive weeders.

-We've moved peppers inside the greenhouse, hoping to keep them warm.
-We are trying to clean out and make room for up and growing seedlings of all kinds starting to grow.
+We've moved the pepper plants inside the greenhouse, hoping to keep them warm.
+We are trying to clean and make room for growing seedlings of all kinds starting to grow.

-The youth group has continued planting around the mulberry tree in the parking lot.
-We've planted purple passion vines on the fence.
-The butterflies are going to love it!
+The Youth Group has continued to plant around the mulberry tree in the parking lot.
+We've planted purple passionflower vines on the fence.
+The butterflies are going to love those!

-The following students participated at CREEC Greenhouse in October, 2017:
+Twelve students participated at CREEC Greenhouse in October.

-The CREEC Youth Group Winter hours are Wednesdays 1:30 -5:00 and Saturdays from 10:00-2:00.
+The CREEC Youth Group winter hours are Wednesdays 1:30 pm to 5 pm and Saturdays from 10:00 am to 2 pm.
 Feel free to stop by and see what's coming up.
 There is always lots to do and see.

-Thank-you for allowing CREEC Greenhouse to be such a treasure under the bridge, allowing all of us the opportunity to learn about the beautiful plants and trees in the Carquinez Region.
+Thank you for allowing CREEC Greenhouse to be such a treasure under the bridge, allowing all of us the opportunity to learn about the beautiful plants and trees in the Carquinez Strait region.